SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 Pollution terms: `pollution` covers various kinds (e.g. noise pollution). `waste OR discharge` are limited to certain fields as they are such general words (e.g. fish waste, heat waste).
 In this phrase, some pollutants (e.g. `mercury`) need to be combined with `contamination`, because there are papers discussing their removal from e.g. gases in industrial processes using marine organisms.

-The lack of action terms means that in the topic approach, `plastic` had to be combined with other terms (due to e.g. "plastic flow", "plastic development") - anything still talking about "plastic pollution" will still be caught by `pollut*`
+The lack of action terms means that in the topic approach, `plastic` had to be combined with other terms (due to e.g. "plastic flow", "plastic development") - anything still talking about "plastic pollution" will still be caught by `pollut*`.
+Likewise, `contaminated` also had to be combined (to avoid e.g. "contaminated samples").
+Metal chemical symbols are combined with the full names to avoid noise from other uses of these two-letter terms (with "As" for arsenic avoided entirely).

 ```py
 TS=